CAA DNS Records

 By replacing 'issue' on the GeoTrust line with 'issuewild', you enable GeoTrust to issue wildcard certificates, and Comodo only single domain DV certificates.
 For example, when Comodo tries to issue a wildcard certificate, you will receive a notification on firstname.lastname@example.org.

-CAA combining with DNSSEC
+CAA combining with DNSSEC and CT

 DNS should be considered an unsafe system because it is theoretically possible for unauthorized entities to customize DNS records.
 DNSSEC is an additional security layer to prevent this by linking a digital signature to a particular 'DNS zone'.
 As a result, DNS validity can be structured to prevent abuse.
 The use of CAA records increases the importance of a secure DNS.
 If hackers are able to customize the DNS, CAA loses its value because the CAA records can be modified.